OpenMS/pyopenms-docs/docs/source/wrap_classes.rst

-- make sure to use ``ClassName:`` instead of ``ClassName(DefaultParamHandler):`` to wrap a class that does not inherit from another class and also remove the two comments regarding inheritance below that line.
+- make sure to use ``ClassName:`` instead of ``ClassName(DefaultParamHandler):`` to wrap a class that does not inherit from another class (e.g., DefaultParamHandler) and also remove the two comments regarding inheritance below that line.
 - always use ``cimport`` and not Python ``import``
-- always add default constructor AND copy constructor to the code (note that the C++ compiler will add a default copy constructor to any class) This will be wrapped as __copy__ and __deepcopy__ method in python:
+- always add default constructor AND copy constructor to the code (note that the C++ compiler will add a default copy constructor to any class even if not specified in the header)
+  This will be wrapped as __copy__ and __deepcopy__ method in python:

   .. code-block:: bash